scheb/2fa/doc/installation.md

 ```

 If you have multiple firewalls with two-factor authentication, each one needs its own set of login and
-check routes that must be located within the associated firewall's `path`.
+check routes that must be located within the associated firewall's path `pattern`.

 ### Step 4: Configure the firewall